 Encouragement to shop local is coming from all over, however, this can be difficult as social distancing restrictions are constantly changing in various regions.
 There are other ways to show support other than shopping in physical locations.
-For example, purchasing items online and selecting a delivery or a safe pickup option.
+For example, purchasing items online for delivery.

 Take advantage of the power of referrals and a small business will thank you.
 Commit to telling a friend about a small business owners’ great customer service, a unique local product, or reputable service.
 You can also support your favourite SMBs by writing a positive online review on Google or Yelp.

 Ceridian is pleased to commemorate this year’s event and celebrate small businesses this week and all year round.